-Yaya Toure’s agent Dimitri Seluk has informed Sky Sports activities there was interest from Manchester United and Arsenal for the midfielder.
+Yaya Toure’s agent Dimitri Seluk has informed Sky Sports Activities there was interest from Manchester United and Arsenal for the midfielder.

 Toure, 33, is surplus to necessities at Manchester City beneath supervisor Pep Guardiola and become left out in their 21-guy Champions League squad.

-At the same time as Seluk has insisted a circulate to either United or Arsenal might be “impossible”, he also found out to Sky Sports activities Information HQ that the midfielder has had gives from China, Turkey, Italy and the united states, and could appearance to sign a pre-agreement agreement with another club in January.
+At the same time as Seluk has insisted a circulate to either United or Arsenal might be “impossible”, he also found out to Sky Sports Activities Information HQ that the midfielder has had gives from China, Turkey, Italy, and the united states, and could appearance to sign a pre-agreement agreement with another club in January.

 Toure is within the final 12 months of his agreement on the Etihad, where he has gained Optimum League titles during a six-year stint having joined from Barcelona.